APNIC-Labs/draft-kskroll-sentinel/README.md

-   If any of the client's resolvers are non-validating resolvers, the tests will result in the client reporting that it has a non- validating DNS environment (nonV), which is effectively the case.
+   If any of the client's resolvers are non-validating resolvers, the tests will result in the client reporting that it has a non- validating DNS environment ("nonV"), which is effectively the case.

-   If all of the client resolvers are DNSSEC-validating resolvers, but some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status (Vleg).
+   If all of the client resolvers are DNSSEC-validating resolvers, but some do not support this trusted key mechanism, then the result will be indeterminate with respect to trusted key status ("Vleg").
-   Simlarly, if all the client's resolvers support this mechanism, but some have loaded the key into the trusted key stash and some have not, then the result is indeterminate (Vleg).
+   Simlarly, if all the client's resolvers support this mechanism, but some have loaded the key into the trusted key stash and some have not, then the result is indeterminate ("Vleg").

    There is also the common case of a recursive resolver using a forwarder.